-That means when you buy one share of the Schwab Total Stock Market Index Fund, the share is actually made up of investments representing many different companies.
-So, instead of buying individual shares of APPL or FB, which can be risky, you can buy a share of a mutual fund like this that already includes many of these companies.
+That means when you buy mutual fund shares, they’re actually made up of investments representing many different companies.
+So, instead of buying individual shares of APPL or FB, which can be risky, you can buy mutual funds like this that already includes many of these companies.

 Can you lose your money in mutual funds?

 Yes, you can.
-As stated, a mutual fund is made up of many different investments, and the stock market can be unpredictable.
+The stock market can be unpredictable.
 On any given day, stocks can go up or down.
 If the market is down, your investments can go down too.

-The good news is that a mutual fund is made up of many different stocks, bonds, or securities.
-That means that even if one investment in the mutual fund is having a bad day in the stock market, another could be having a great day.
+The good news is that mutual funds are made up of many different stocks, bonds, or securities.
+That means that even if one investment in the mutual fund is having a bad day in the market, another could be having a great day.
 That’s why so many investors, both new and experienced investors, like mutual funds because it’s a way to invest conservatively.

-Here is a step by step guide for opening a mutual fund account:
+Here is a step by step guide for opening an account:

 - Step 1: Decide how much money you have to invest in mutual funds.
 Some companies will let you start investing with as little as $100 whereas others might require minimums like $3,000.

-- Step 3: Double check fees.
-Make sure you know how much of your money will go to the mutual fund company.
+- Step 3: Double-check fees.
+Make sure you know how much of your money will go to mutual fund fees.
 Typically, actively managed funds have higher fees than passively managed ones.
 Do your research to decide which is best for you.

 - Step 4: Open your account.
 Now that you know how much you want to invest and you’ve decided on a company to invest with, open your account with them.
 Once your account is open, put in an order to buy mutual funds.